sitestacker/docs/_articles/develop-on-site-stacker/get-started-with-site-stacker.md

   microsoft/mssql-server-linux
 ```

-Now to connect to this database you need to change the `database.php` to look like this:
+To connect to this database you need to change the `App/Config/database.php` file to look like this:

 ```php
 <?php